 Nobody wants their first hire to be somebody who bugs the life out of you, interrupts your work, slows you down when you’re in a state of flow and becomes a thorn in your side instead of the marvelous help you had dreamt about.

 We want to avoid this situation at all costs it sucks.
 I know this because I’ve been there myself.
 And I know how important it is to hire people with problem solving skills, those who can see the issues that need addressing now, know how to prioritize, and are good at building support for solutions.

-To help you on your way, I’ve created a replicable simple new hire onboarding process that will help you succeed with your first hire.
+To help you on your way, I’ve created a replicable simple new hire onboarding process that will help you succeed with your first hire and focus on enhancing the onboarding experience for employees.
 You may also use a screening process like the ones on Sterling Check to make sure that you hire the right candidate for the job.
 An online automated reference checking solution is also a tool that can speed your process and give you deep, comprehensive insights on all your candidates

 Hire Onboarding Process

 Here we go…